 Garden historians are perplexed and so are we.”

 And check out this blog about Phillyrea from 400 years ago!

 Phillyrea – Good For Bees?

-John Worlidge (who smartly advocated we make cider, not wine here in the UK, because that suited our climate better) wrote in 1676:
+John Worlidge (who smartly advocated we make cider, not wine here in the UK, because that suited our climate better… oh how times have changed with English wine becoming the thing!) wrote in 1676:

 “above any tree, the bees most affect the phillyrea; one sort of them beareth in those months (spring) an abundance of greenish blossoms, which yield great plenty of of gummy rosinny sweat, which the bees daily transport to their hives…. nothing can be more acceptable to your bees than a hedge of this tree about your apiary.”

 If you can get Phillyrea cheap enough as a hedging plant, would this be worth a go?

 We think so!

 This really is a useful plant – easy to grow, easy to keep in shape if you have a small garden, allows you to have fun with pruning tools when you give it the topiary treatment, reflects light from its leaves to brighten up the garden and can be a boon for bees.